-The Sustainable Cosmetics Summit drew to a successful close two weeks ago.
-Over 140 senior executives from the beauty industry convened in New York City to discuss sustainability issues.
-Organized by Ecovia Intelligence, some of the key outcomes of the summit are…
+More than 140 senior executives from the beauty industry convened for the 2019 Sustainable Cosmetics Summit in New York City to discuss sustainability issues.
+Organized by Ecovia Intelligence, some of the key outcomes of the summit are …

 With growing consumer awareness of plastic pollution, the beauty industry is facing pressure to reduce its packaging impacts.
 Examples of innovative packaging solutions were presented.
 Seed Phytonutrients gave details of its compostable bottle made from post-consumer paper, whilst the Korean company InnerBottle showed how its new packaging technology creates zero waste.
 The way forward appears to be innovation rather than incrementalism measures such as lightweighting.

 In his opening keynote, Colin Beavan called for us to be more aware of the impacts we create in our everyday lives.
 The influential writer and internet blogger shared his own personal experience in trying to create zero impacts for one year.
-Whilst living in New York, him and his family lived without electricity, ate locally grown foods, and produced no trash.
-According to Beavan, we should not just reduce impacts, but also create positive impacts; examples include growing plants/trees/vegetables and volunteering.
+Whilst living in New York, he and his family lived without electricity, ate locally grown foods and produced no trash.
+According to Beavan, we should not just reduce impacts but also create positive impacts; examples include growing plants/trees/vegetables and volunteering.

 Raw material supply chains are becoming increasingly scrutinized for environmental and social risks.
 Verisk Maplecroft Research showed that shea butter, silk, vanilla, and cocoa are cosmetic ingredients with some of the highest social risks; these include human trafficking, child labor, discrimination and land grabs.